jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 A few people tried and it didn't work out very well.
 You could do functional programming in ML or or Haskell or something like that, but it was mostly academic.

 It's only really become feasible in a a real engineering, real practical sense, because we've got just so damn much memory and so damn many CPU cycles that we can afford to spend a few for the convenience of living in this abstract functional world.

+## SOLID principles

+### Is the single responsibility principle supposed to be taken literally?

 **Jesse**: Yep, that makes complete sense.
 All right.
 Okay, so now I want to transition to talk about this the solid principles which you've helped to popularize.